cida-colaborate/cida/README.md

 1. Download and Unzip the exe file, the decompression path should not have Chinese, otherwise the server will not start successfully;
 2. Double-click "Start System.bat" or "启动系统.bat";
 3. The system will automatically pop out of the local browser and automatically fill in the local IP address to access the system;
-4. Log in to the system with admin username, password 123456.
+4. Log in to the system with username:admin，password:123456.

 #Precautions
 1. If you can't access it, please check whether to turn off the firewall;